sbslee/pypgx/docs/cli.rst

                            Archive file with the semandtic type SampleTable[Statistcs].
      --panel PATH          Reference haplotype panel.
 By default, the 1KGP panel is used.
      --force               Overwrite output directory if it already exists.
+     --samples TEXT [TEXT ...]
+                           List of known samples with no SV.
      --do-not-plot-copy-number
                            Do not plot copy number profile.
      --do-not-plot-allele-fraction